robertandrews/cxt-wp-post-segmenter/README.md

 When presented as bordered segments, the reader's eye can more easily digest the whole article in sequential chunks.

+When imbued with `<section>` tags, these chunks give search engines useful clues about in-article content.

 ### Card creation

 The code finds H3 content "segments" in posts and wraps them as follows: